-Daniel Bernier has over twenty years of experience with various employers in the corporate sector, as well as national associations and different levels of government.
+Daniel Bernier has over 25 years of experience serving a wide range of clients, consisting of private sector, national associations and various levels of government.